AlexMcBex/PokemonTeams_Project-2/README.md

 - As a user I would like to filter the pokemons to visualize
 - As a user I would like to choose what moves a pokemon should have
 - As a user I would like to have a dynamic interface based on the different kinds of pokemon
-- As a user I would like to make a card out of my trainer infos visible outsidde of the app too
+- As a user I would like to make a card out of my trainer infos visible outside of the app too

 ## Routes Table